koulmesahil/analysis_of_unicorn_companies_using_SQL/README.md

 ## Results

-Please go through the 'An Analysis of Unicorn Companies.pdf' document for a comprehensive report.
+Please go through the [An Analysis of Unicorn Companies.pdf](https://www.mavenanalytics.io/data-playground) document for a comprehensive report.